 First of all, I think he's a good guy, but he was not anything near even the first to say this.

-Michelle Bachman, Sarah Palin, Newt Gingrich, Rush Limbaugh, Tom Price, the entire Republican Party.
+Other people who called it a shakedown: Michelle Bachman, Sarah Palin, Newt Gingrich, Rush Limbaugh, Tom Price, the entire Republican Party.

-Uh my concern is we shouldn't be focusing on Joe Barton.
+My concern is we shouldn't be focusing on Joe Barton.

-We should be focusing on what Ron Emanuel spoke about this week, and this is a fundamental difference between Democrats and Republicans.
+We should be focusing on what Ron Emmanuel spoke about this week.

 They support big business.

-We support trying to regulate some.
+We support trying to regulate them.

 Sarah Palin and Rush Limbaugh are the leaders of that party.